hyperdefined/BungeeBlockVersion/README.md

 ## Features
 * Block players if they are using a version that is on the list.
 * Custom disconnect message.
-* Custom “outdated server” message.
-It will show your supported versions.
-This feature is not finished.

 ## Documentation
 Visit the [wiki](https://docs.hyper.lol/bungeeblockversion) for help.